Samson entered the chief tent and was immediately addressed.

 Now Manoah was annoyed.
 But with a softer, more patient voice, Manoah tried to focus, and he answered, “Yes son, I am listening, tell me where you have come in from.”

 “I have come in from Timnah.
-Today the Philistine fathers debated at the gate and gave the news.”
+Today the Pelestine fathers debated at the gate and gave the news.”
 That was all Samson told.

 He could see his father grow even more impatient.
 “Father where have you come in from?
-Or what do you think of the Philistines’ debatings?
-Which of these two would you like to talk about?”
+Or what do you think of the Pelestines’ debatings?
+Which of these should we talk of?”

 “Father I will get the cups.”